 The ideal partner understands the art and science of coding—and helps you leverage this knowledge.

 Typically, physician practices struggle to capture the true value of the services they provide.
 This can occur when a physician performs two billable services during an office visit, but the insurer’s claims editing system bundles the codes.
 The result: Only one service gets paid.
 An experienced RCM partner not only can help you appeal bundled codes, but can also teach your practice how to avoid similar situations and more effectively capture revenue.
-This leads to a more streamlined partnership as practice staff become more familiar with best practices for coding and overall RCM.
+This leads to a more streamlined partnership as practice staff become more familiar with best practices for coding and overall RCM support.

 Strategic partners don’t just look for ways to optimize revenue cycle efficiency.
 They also point out opportunities to strengthen your market position, such as by partnering with other specialists to offer new services that satisfy unmet needs in the communities you serve.
-By serving as another team member of a practice’s own RCM team, true partners take your organization’s abilities to the next level by finding inconsistencies and plugging-in needed, additional support.The next post in this series will debunk the next biggest myth in RCM outsourcing:Partners don’t assist with reporting.
+By serving as another team member of a practice’s own RCM team, true partners take your organization’s abilities to the next level by finding inconsistencies and plugging-in needed, additional RCM support.The next post in this series will debunk the next biggest myth in RCM outsourcing:Partners don’t assist with reporting.

 Talk to Us

 As a healthcare revenue cycle management company, Pulse works to assess, analyze, and adjust your revenue cycle so your practice can run more efficiently.
-To learn more about how Pulse can support claims processing, advanced medical billing and more, visit our Revenue Cycle Management solutions page.
+To learn more about how Pulse can support claims processing, advanced medical billing and more, visit our Revenue Cycle Management software page.